Stochastic Graph Heat Modelling for Diffusion-based Connectivity Retrieval: Introduction

 In the current work, we combine the stochastic heat equation with the graph heat equation to model brain processing as a heat diffusion process driven by neuronal noise.
 On the one hand, this approach is motivated by the idea that multivariate neurophysiological signals reside on irregular graphs, which are a consequence of the complex connectivity structure in the brain \cite{atasoy2016human}.
 On the other hand, it is underpinned by the widespread occurrence of neuronal noise in the brain and its potential role in driving neurons \cite{guo2018functional}.
 Importantly, the additional stochastic term allows to use the signal values themselves as the heat sources, which has the principal advantage that they can be directly inferred from the data.

 We use this model to develop a novel functional connectivity measure as a heat diffusion graph.
 To this end, we firstly solve the stochastic graph heat equation and adapt it to discrete signals with measurement noise.
 We then solve this equation for the graph Laplacian using suitable approximations.
 Unlike common connectivity measures such as correlation, mutual information or Granger causality, which are bivariate \cite{bastos2016tutorial}, our diffusion-based connectivity measure is inherently multivariate.
 It further preserves the scale of the connectivity, which can be retrieved, for instance, as the spectral norm of the connectivity matrix.
 We refer to this scale as the \textit{graph thermal diffusivity}.

-Using two datasets, we show that the graph thermal diffusivity is lower in routine electroencephalography (EEG) recordings of Alzheimer's disease (AD) patients than in healthy controls.
-We further show a correlation of 0.35 between Mini-Mental State Examination (MMSE) scores and the graph thermal diffusivity.
-Our findings suggest structural impairments in AD patients, in line with the literature \cite{dai2014disrupted}.
+We empirically show that the graph thermal diffusivity is lower in electroencephalography (EEG) recordings of Alzheimer's disease (AD) patients compared to healthy controls, using two routine EEG datasets \cite{blackburn2018pilot,miltiadous2023dataset}.
+Furthermore, we show that the graph thermal diffusivity correlates with Mini-Mental State Examination (MMSE) scores.
+We lastly link our results to previous findings in neuroimaging \cite{dai2014disrupted}.